+Capital comprises retained earnings and share capital.
 Capital is managed on a Group basis.

-Further details about the Group's capital position can be found in the Capital risk section of the Risk report in its Annual Report and Accounts
+Further details about the Group's capital position can be found in the Capital risk section of the Risk report in its Annual Report and Accounts.

-16 Parent undertaking and ultimate controlling entity
+18 Parent undertaking and ultimate controlling entity